Emo: 2001–2004: Mainstream breakthrough

 In the wake of this success, many emo bands were signed to major record labels and the genre became marketable.
 According to DreamWorks Records senior A&R representative Luke Wood, "The industry really does look at emo as the new rap rock, or the new grunge.
 I don't think that anyone is listening to the music that's being made—they're thinking of how they're going to take advantage of the sound's popularity at retail."

 Taking Back Sunday had continued success in the next few years, with their 2004 album Where You Want To Be both reaching number three on the Billboard 200 and being certified gold by the RIAA in July 2005.
 The album, as of February 17, 2006, sold more than 700,000 copies in the United States, according to Nielsen SoundScan.
 The band's 2006 album, Louder Now, reached number two on the Billboard 200, was certified gold by the RIAA a little less than two months after its release date, and, as of May 8, 2009, sold 674,000 copies.
+Brand New also continued their commercial and critical success in the next few years with their 2006 album The Devil And God Are Raging Inside Me, which was certified gold in the United States and is widely considered by music critics as one of the best and most influential emo albums of all time.
+Many critics have also referred to The Devil And God Are Raging Inside Me as one of the best albums of the 2000s decade, positively comparing Brand New's lyricism and musicianship to Radiohead.